-If you have a clean driving record — no at-fault accidents, speeding tickets, DUIs, or other recent citations — you'll probably pay less for car insurance.
+If you have a clean driving record in Georgia — no at-fault accidents, speeding tickets, DUIs, or other recent citations — you'll probably pay less for car insurance.
 Conversely, a bad driving record will cause your rates to skyrocket: car insurance premiums typically increase by 34% after a DUI, 37% after an at-fault accident, and 17% after a speeding ticket in Georgia.
 Car insurance companies penalize Peach State drivers less severely after DUI violations than many other states.
 If you have a sparkling clean driving history, be sure to inquire about your insurer's safe driver discount.

 |Rating Factor||Annual Rate||% Increase|